adeep/bitwarden_reddit/backups.md

 *README.txt* -- a full emergency sheet for that vault

-*bitwarden_export.json* (or similar obvious name) -- the export of your personal vault
+*bitwarden_export.json* (or similar obvious name) -- the export of your personal vault.
+Be sure to add the password you chose when you created the export to the `README.txt`.

 *recovery_codes.txt* -- When you enable strong 2FA, good websites give you a recovery workflow in case you lose your Yubikey or TOTP app.
 I know, with everything else you're doing here, this should not be important.
 But when